IHE/RAD.IRA/input/pagecontent/volume-1.md

   </tbody>
 </table>

+### 1:XX.2.1 SMART on FHIR Launch

+The Driving Application that supports the SMART on FHIR Launch option shall use the [SMART on FHIR](http://www.hl7.org/fhir/smart-app-launch/) to launch an application.

+Additionally, the Driving Application shall use the FHIRcast [OAuth 2.0 Authorization Scope](https://build.fhir.org/ig/HL7/fhircast-docs/2-2-FhircastScopes.html) to request a token with the authorized events.

+See FHIRcast [Section 4.1.1 SMART on FHIR](https://build.fhir.org/ig/HL7/fhircast-docs/4-1-launch-scenarios.html#smart-on-fhir) for more details and examples.

 ## 1:XX.3 RTC-IMR Required Actor Groupings

 An actor from this profile (Column 1) shall implement all of the required transactions and/or